-Teaching Styles: I am very relaxed in my teaching style and love the satisfaction of teaching privately.
+I am very relaxed in my teaching style and love the satisfaction of teaching privately.
 I choose to teach privately due to the heightened intensity of interaction with students and the fact that we can create a process that is uniquely adapted to the needs of each student.
 I have expectations for my students and they have expectations for me.
 I love that.
 I know and understand that if a student does not understand the method, technique, or approach I am trying to teach, it is not the student's fault, it is mine.
 Therefore I maintain flexibility in my teaching style and enjoy approaching each lesson as a challenge - and the goal of understanding is always attainable through hard work, patience, and dedication.

-Instruments: Piano, Voice, Flute, Euphonium, Keyboard
+Instruments: Piano, Organ, Accordion, Keyboard

 Don't just take our word for it.
 We hold the highest possible A+ rating from the nations foremost online reliability source: The BBB.
 Check out our A+ rating from the Better Business Bureau.